Section 4154. Fence Materials

 1. Attach braces to posts using fittings which will hold both the post and brace rigidly.

 2. Use diagonal truss rods of 3/8 inch diameter, round steel rods with an appropriate commercial means for tightening.

 3. Furnish a locknut or other device to hold the tightening device in place.

 4. Furnish a suitable sleeve or coupling device, recommended by the manufacturer, to connect sections of top rail and to provide for expansion and contraction.

 5. Use stretcher bars no less than 3/8 inch diameter, or equivalent cross section area, with suitable clamps for attaching fabric to corner, end, or gate posts.

-· 16 feet (5 m) or less, provide a single gate frame.
+· 16 feet or less, provide a single gate frame.

 2. Ensure each gate is furnished complete with necessary hinges, latch, and other special fittings recommended for the type of gate and gate post being installed.